 2015: Jean Maria Arrigo – Dr. Arrigo was honored for her courage in speaking against the American Psychological Association’s approval of its members’ participation in “enhanced interrogation techniques” and for standing up, in the face of personal attacks, for the ethical behavior of psychologists and the importance of rigorous international standards in US national security policy.

-2014: Omid Kokabee – the youngest recipient of the SFR Award, Mr. Kokabee was selected for demonstrating extraordinary courage in defending the freedom of scientists by his highly principled refusal to contribute to weapons research in his home country of Iran.
+2014: Omid Kokabee – the youngest recipient of the AAAS Award for Scientific Freedom and Responsibiliyu, Mr. Kokabee was selected for demonstrating extraordinary courage in defending the freedom of scientists by his highly principled refusal to contribute to weapons research in his home country of Iran.
 For this stance, he was imprisoned in Iran’s notorious Evin penitentiary.

 2013: Hoosen Coovadia – Dr. Coovadia was recognized for his lifelong devotion to children’s health and for defending, in the face of opposition from the South African government, the use of sound science in the development of policies addressing the treatment and prevention of HIV/AIDS.

 2012: Kiyoshi Kurokawa – Dr. Kurokawa was recognized for his responsible leadership of an independent investigation into the events leading up to and following the 2011 nuclear Fukushima accident.
 The report issued by the commission he led was frank in its criticisms of the underlying cultural factors that led to the accident.